MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-offline-solutions.md

 description: "The InfoPath object model provides the MachineOnlineState property of the Application class that enables your form code to check whether the user's computer is connected to the network.
 By checking the value of MachineOnlineState property, your form code can perform different actions depending on the state of the connection."
 ---

-# How to: Work with Offline Solutions
+# Work with Offline Solutions

 The InfoPath object model provides the [MachineOnlineState](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.Application.MachineOnlineState.aspx) property of the [Application](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.Application.aspx) class that enables your form code to check whether the user's computer is connected to the network.
 By checking the value of **MachineOnlineState** property, your form code can perform different actions depending on the state of the connection.